harumuki/thorsten-hans.com/_posts/2017-08-21-using-azure-files-in-kubernetes-deployments-with-asp-net-core.md

 ```

 Azure CLI will print just the connection string itself, without any metadata.
 Copy that connection string.
-Now it’s time to create the share itself.
+Now it's time to create the share itself.

 ```bash
 az storage share create